pydatasci-repos/pydatasci/README.md

 * Calculates and saves performance model metrics of each model.
 * Visually compares models to find the best one.
 * Scales out to run cloud jobs (data size, training time) by toggling `cloud_queue = True`.

+# Community:
+Much to automate there is.
+Simple it must be.
+ML is a broad space with a lot of challenges to solve.
+Let us know if you want to get involved.
+We plan to host monthly dev jam sessions and data science lightning talks. `layne <at> pydatasci.com`
+* **Data types:** tabular, longitudinal, image, audio, video, graph, gaming.
+* **Analysis types:** classification, regression, dimensionality redeuction, recurrent, generative, reinforcement, NLP.

 ---